 The thickness of your cuts will change the cooking time, ideal temperature and even serving sizes.

 In the guide below I have tried to make the timings of an average cut you get from most shops.
 If you feel that you have a larger, or smaller cut please make adjustments as necessary.

-Different Heat Types
+The Different Types of Heat

 Direct heat is exactly what it sounds like.
 It is when you are cooking the food directly over the heat source.
 Think gas flame, fire, element etc

 Direct heat cooking is better for thinner cut of meat, fish, shellfish and veggies.

 You guessed it that means indirect cooking is when you are cooking your food away from the heat source.
 Think offset smokers, charcoal smokers or when you are cooking your food on the side of your grill that is not on.